Culinary | Horticulture

 Aquaponics: Fish, Vegetables and You

-Combining the best advantages of aquaculture and hydroponics, aquaponics utilizes the nutrient-rich water produced from raising fish to grow thriving plants.
-Learn how to raise fish vegetables, greens and herbs at home that can be served for fantastic meals.
-Understand aquaponics concepts and guidelines through demonstration of a working system.
-Plans and sources of materials necessary to build an aquaponics system are provided.
+Combining the best advantages of aquaculture and hydroponics, aquaponics uses the nutrient-rich water produced from raising fish to grow thriving plants.
+Learn how to raise fish for the dinner table or just for fun along with vegetables, greens and herbs in recirculating systems of various sizes and designs.
+Get an explanation and see demonstrations of concepts and guidelines via a working system featuring tilapia.
+Get plans and sources of materials necessary to build a moderate-sized (70-150 gal.) aquaponics system at home.
 The instructor is Michael Kaminski.

 To register, call 402-457-5231 or visit the My Way portal.